chandramoulisangabathula01/wd401/L4/M4_Submission.md

 ---

 ## Approach
-I have taken My wd301 capstone project as an example to showcase this problem statement ,
+I took My wd301 capstone project as an example to illustrate this problem statement.

+GitHub repo I worked on : https://github.com/chandramoulisangabathula01/sporthive/tree/master

-For unit testing i used jest, its not the first time to use the jest for testing i have already experienced working with it in wd201 and wd301.
-So i tried to integrate in Sporthive to unit testing but unfortunately it's failing again and again so to not to stop their i worked on e2e testing where as it worked out very well after some good understanding
+For unit testing I used jest, not the first time to use jest for testing which I have already experienced working with on wd201 and wd301.
+So I tried to get involved in unit testing in Sporthive but unfortunately it failed many times so to not give up on them I worked on e2e testing where as it worked very well after a good understanding

-first i used Wsl -linux then tried to implement jest and cypress both failed so then i moved to windows after that cypress is working in windows but i am unable to work with jest so for now i would explain importance and advantages of jest
+First I used Wsl -linux and then I tried to use jest and cypress both failed so then I moved to windows and since then cypress is working on windows but I can't work with jest work so jest is needed now And I will explain the benefits

 ## jest
 ### advantages:

-  1.Jest runs tests in parallel and only tests what’s changed, making it fast.
+  1.Jest runs tests in parallel and only tests what has changed, making it faster.
 It also has features like snapshot testing and built-in code coverage.

-  2.It’s simple to set up and has a clear, straightforward syntax that makes writing tests easy.
+  2.It is easy to format and has a clear, straightforward syntax that makes writing tests easier.

-  3.Jest works seamlessly with React, making it easy to test individual components, including their rendering, props, state changes, and interactions.
+  3.Jest works seamlessly with React, making it easy to test individual components, including their definitions, props, state transitions and interactions.

-  4.Jest’s built-in mocking capabilities are helpful for isolating and testing React components without needing external dependencies.
+  4.Jest’s built-in mocking capabilities help to isolate and test React components without the need for external dependencies.

-  5.Jest is widely adopted in the React community, meaning there are abundant resources, plugins, and community support.
+  5.Jest is widely accepted in the React community, which means that there are many features, plugins, and community support.

 ---